jeremymoore558/ks_phage/README.md

 # ks
 Code for running the simulations in:
-Mattingly, HH, Emonet, T. "Collective behavior and non-genetic inheritance allow bacterial populations to adapt to changing environments."
-(2022)
+"Blazanin, Moore, Olsen, Travisano.
+2022"

-The .m files titled genParams... set up and run all simulations.
+The 'Main_*.m' files set up and run all simulations for each of the conditions described in the paper.

-The folder "functions" contains all functions used to run simulations.
+The folder "analysis" extracts invasion statistics from the simulations.

-The folder "data" is where simulation data is saved.

-The folder "analysisFuns" contains scripts and analysis data for generating the figure files, as well as all figure panels as raw images (.png and .svg).
+Simulation scripts generate folders for saving data.